 Materials and deposit properties

 Arc-based AM has significant potential for cost and lead time reduction for medium-to-large engineering components of medium complexity.
 Careful design for arc-based AM can enable partial topological optimization and careful selection of wire feedstock can make added material optimization and multi-material components possible.
 If AM is combined with a machining platform, it becomes possible to create some otherwise impossible shapes.
 Arc-based AM is not a net-shape or automated process at this time; the surface finish (waviness) usually means the part must be finish-machined, but the envelope of material to be removed can be as little as 1mm.
-Some operator skill is required for successful part build; until commercial AM software becomes available, the part model must be interpreted and the manufacturing process manually prepared.
+Some operator skill is required for the successful part build; until commercial AM software becomes available, the part model must be interpreted and the manufacturing process manually prepared.